rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 } __randomize_layout;
 ```

-The socket is created through [`__sock_create`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/socket.c?h=v4.15.11#n1196), and its integer identifier returned back through the syscall chain.
+Using these data structures, the socket then is created through [`__sock_create`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/socket.c?h=v4.15.11#n1196), and its integer identifier returned back through the syscall chain.
 We'll go into more detail on what information is encapsulated into the sock struct later when it is required to understand packet routing inside the kernel.
 The part we will be most concerned with here is the struct member
 ```c
 struct netns_ipv4 ipv4;
 ```